Excessive Depreciation: How Insurance Companies Shortchange Your Claim and What You Can Do

 Excessive depreciation is one of the most common and least-challenged ways insurance companies reduce claim payments.
 The rules are clear: depreciation must be based on condition, not age.
 Labor cannot be depreciated.
 Long-life components should receive minimal depreciation.
 Undamaged areas replaced for matching should not be depreciated at all.
 Overhead, profit, permits, and other current costs are not depreciable.
 And the insurer must provide an itemized justification for every depreciation deduction.

 Most policyholders never challenge depreciation because they don’t know these rules exist.
 Now you do.
 If your insurer has applied excessive depreciation to your claim, challenge it in writing, cite the specific legal authority, and demand a correction.
-If you need help, a licensed public adjuster can analyze the depreciation on your estimate, identify every violation, and negotiate a corrected amount on your behalf.
+If you need help, a licensed Public Adjuster can analyze the depreciation on your estimate, identify every violation, and negotiate a corrected amount on your behalf.

 See also: ACV vs. RCV | Labor Depreciation | Matching | Loss Settlement Provisions